alexkurowski/solo-toolkit/README.md

 ### Dice roller

 Quickly roll a bunch of dice by clicking on a die icon.
+Hold shift for alternative color.

 ### Deck of cards